25 Years of Progress in Geoscience Education

 - Pathways to Progress–Vision and Plans for Developing the NSDL, 2001, Manduca, McMartin and Mogk (eds)–the roadmap for establishing the National Science Digital Library; the geosciences were major contributors to this effort.
 Download the PDF.
 A decadal retrospective of lessons learned in developing the distributed digital network that was the NSDL can be found at Retrospective Essays on a Decade of Building a National Science Digital Library to Transform STEM Education, (2012)

-- Revolution in Earth and Space Science Education,2001, Barstow and Geary (eds) Link to Report–"To empower the public to make sound and reasoned choices, earth and space science must be taught throughout the United States in K-12 classrooms and be accessible to all students."
+- Revolution in Earth and Space Science Education, 2001, Barstow and Geary (eds) Link to Report, page 18 –"To empower the public to make sound and reasoned choices, earth and space science must be taught throughout the United States in K-12 classrooms and be accessible to all students."

 Pedagogy, Course and Curriculum Design, Instructional Resources